Everything about study start

 In 2024, the intro week will take place 26-30 August (week 35).
 If you want to make sure not to miss anything, you should avoid planning travels, work, or make other plans that week.

-During the intro week you get to know your fellow students and get a thorough introduction to all the things you are going to spend the next 3 years doing.
-You will also get to know your fellow students and often the introduction week is also the place to form your first study groups.
+During the intro week you get to know your fellow students and get a thorough introduction to everything you will spend the next 3 years doing.
+You will have plenty of time to get to know your fellow students and it is often during intro week that the first study groups are created.

 Please note: you may have to sign up beforehand.

 Teaching periods and holidays

-The academic year is divided into 2 semester:
+The academic year is divided into 2 semesters:

 - Autumn semester: 1 September to November/December with exams in December/January

 - Spring semester: 1 February to April/May with exams in May/June

 In some programmes each semester is divided into 2 quarters.
-There is 4 quarters in a year, with exams every quarter.
+There are 4 quarters in a year, with exams following each quarter.

-There is about 12-18 hours of teaching every week, which is typically in the daytime Monday to Friday.
+There is about 12-18 hours of teaching every week, which is typically take place in the daytime Monday to Friday.
 You will mostly use the additional time preparing individually, group work and writing assignments.

 Classes can be spread out throughout the entire week or you can be off some days.
 It can also change from week to week depending on your programme.

-Before each semester or quarter start you will get a personal timetable that shows the timetable of the courses that you are registered for.
-The timetable changes each semester and can be different from week to week.
+Before each semester or quarter start, you will get a personal timetable that shows the classes in the courses that you are registered for.
+The timetable changes each semester and can vary from week to week.

-You can apply for SU when you are accepted into a full degree programme at CBS.
+You can apply for SU when you are enrolled in a full degree programme at CBS.
 Therefore the earliest you can apply for SU is 1 August.

-Read more about SU on studystart.cbs.dk from 27 July on my.cbs.dk > Student life > SU > Apply for SU – Danish citizen (CBS-login required) or www.su.dk
+You can read more about SU on studystart.cbs.dk from 27 July on my.cbs.dk > Student life > SU > Apply for SU – Danish citizen (CBS-login required) or www.su.dk